 Sanford Feldman, DVM, Ph.D., DACLAM

-University of Virginia
+Retired, University of Virginia

-Dr. Feldman is a Professor and the director of the Center for Comparative Medicine at the University of Virginia since 1997.
+Dr. Feldman was a Professor and the director of the Center for Comparative Medicine at the University of Virginia since 1997.
 He was awarded his DVM (summa cum laude, 1984) and Ph.D.
 (Biophysics and Neurosciences, 1985) from Michigan State University.
 He is a Diplomat of the American College of Laboratory Animal Medicine (Foster Award Winner, 1993) and has more than fifty publications in peer-reviewed journals on topics that include the neurosciences, diagnostic molecular microbiology, experimental surgery, and gene therapy using viral vectors.
 Dr. Feldman’s work history includes private veterinary practice; Commander in the Public Health Service at the National Heart, Lung, and Blood Institute at the NIH; and Director of Molecular Diagnostics at Anmed/Biosafe, Inc. before taking his current position at UVA.

 Megan Kirchgessner, Ph.D., DVM